zmuhls/cuny-ai-workshops/game-based-learning/outline.md

 ### Part IV.
 Prompt Your Own Adventure Game

-Prompting ChatGPT-4o to serve as an interactive text adventure game:
+Prompting large language models (using Qwen3-235B-A22B or GPT-OSS-120B) to serve as an interactive text adventure game:

 -   **Zero Shot:** [action verb] a scaffolded text-based adventure game where I explore a haunted castle to learn about AI literacy